DarkCode01/me/README.md

 | `clear`           | Remove and clear hisroty of all commands. | `~$ clear`                             |

-> Para recorrer a los ultimos comandos, usar el Up Arroup.
+> To go to the last commands, use the Up Arrow.

 **Commands to manage personal information**